-- Keep your distance – stay 6 feet apart from others whenever possible.
+- Keep your distance.
+Stay 6 ft apart from others whenever possible.

-- Limit interactions with older people, even parents and relatives, as they are the most vulnerable
+- Limit interactions with older people.
+This includes parents and relatives, as they are the most vulnerable.

-- Stay home if you are sick, isolate from everyone, including family, whenever possible.
-And seek medical attention
+- Stay home if you are sick.
+Isolate from everyone, including family, whenever possible.
+Seek medical attention.

-We are encouraging everyone to be vigilant about monitoring their health for symptoms of COVID-19 and also identifying and reporting sources of potential exposure to the virus (contact with people who are infected, recent international travel).
+We are encouraging everyone to be vigilant about monitoring their health for symptoms of COVID-19 and also identifying and reporting sources of potential exposure to the virus (contact with people who are infected, recent international travel, etc.).

-So for B&M, we are using the term “isolate” to describe our internal and personal efforts to keep ill people away from those who are well.
+At Black & McDonald we are using the term isolate to describe our internal and personal efforts to keep ill people away from those who are well.

-Self-isolate (or self-quarantine) means you stay at home because you suspect you may be ill because you have COVID-like symptoms and/or you suspect you came in contact with a person who has a suspected or confirmed case at home, in public or while travelling.
+Self-isolation (or self-quarantining) means that you stay at home because you suspect you may be ill because you have COVID-like symptoms and/or you suspect you came in contact with a person who has a suspected or confirmed case at home, in public or while travelling.

 If you are ill with COVID-19 symptoms, contact your supervisor or HSE rep, and stay at home.
 Isolate yourself from family and others to the best of your ability.
 Follow the instructions of your local/regional health unit regarding next steps.
 Seek medical attention if your condition worsens, particularly as it relates to breathing difficulties.